Our Team

 Ty completed a Bachelor of Arts (Psychology) and Bachelor of Commerce (Human Resources) at Monash University before attaining a Post Graduate Diploma in Psychology (equivalent to Honours) at Deakin University.
 Subsequently, he earned a Master of Workplace and Employment Law from Monash University, followed by a Master of Organisational Psychology from Deakin University.
 He has conducted research in the field of industrial/organisational psychology, focusing on topics such as emotional exhaustion and burnout.
 Additionally, he works as a consultant providing organisational psychological assessments and services.

-Availability: Ty sees patients on Saturdays.
+Availability: Ty sees patients on Saturdays and is accepting new patients.

 Age Group: Adults.